denis-peshkov/Cross.CQRS.EF/README.md

 * **PaginatedQueries and PaginatedModels**.

-  Implemented base patterns to work with Commands.
-The Commands used to modify entities.
+  These classes represent basic requirements to Paginated queries, models and so on.

-* **.NET Standard 2.1 and Source Linking**.
+* **.NET 6, .NET 7 and Source Linking**.

-  From version 1.0 repository contains .NET Standard 2.0, .NET 6, .NET 7 and .NET 8 projects.
+  From version 7.0 repository contains .NET 6 and .NET 7 projects.
   Source linking enabled and symbol package is published to nuget symbols server, making debugging easier.

 ## Install with nuget.org: